Spain - ECommerceSpain - ECommerce

 Spanish patent, copyright, and trademark laws approximate or exceed European Union levels of intellectual property protection.
 Spain is a party to the Paris Convention, Bern Convention, the Madrid Accord on Trademarks and the Universal Copyright Conventions.

 Please refer to the “Protection of Property Rights” section in the Country Commercial Guide for Spain, as it contains detailed information on Protecting your Intellectual Property in Spain.

 The prefered online payment method for consumers in Spain, estimated at 90 percent of the total, is by debit/credit card, followed by Paypal.
 Ecommerce players are adding new payment/consumer financing options to improve conversion rate.

 The growth of Mobile eCommerce is significant in Spain, and most retailers are adapting their online presence to this segment, not only because of the change in the ranking algorithms at search engines, but because it is a well adopted trend by end users.
 The estimation is that nearly fifteen percent of sales at online stores were generated through smartphones/tablets in 2016.

 Digital ad spending in Desktop and Mobile is estimated at 1.5 Billion Euros in 2016, with search-related spending representing 783 Million Euros, according to IAB Spain Digital Ad Spending Report.

 Major Buying Holidays

-- Black Friday / Cyber Monday (November 24-27, 2017) While Thanksgiving is not a holiday in Spain, there is increased adoption in the market as a pre-Christmas sales driver.
+Black Friday / Cyber Monday (November 28, 2019) - While Thanksgiving is not a holiday in Spain, there has been increased adoption in the market as a pre-Christmas sales driver since 2012.

 Spain eCommerce Industry Trade Development and Promotion eCommerce